 Projects successfully combining HTCs and NMTCs demonstrate the complementary nature of these programs despite their different application processes.
 The HTC provides credits based on rehabilitation expenditures and preservation standards, while the NMTC provides financing access and below-market capital costs based on location and community impact.
 Together, they can make transformative historic preservation projects feasible in economically distressed communities where either incentive alone would be insufficient.

-Understanding how the NMTC and HTC application processes differ—from applicant identity and timing to documentation requirements and compliance obligations—enables developers and community development professionals to navigate each program effectively and recognize opportunities to leverage both incentives for maximum project benefit and community impact.
+Understanding how these application processes differ enables developers and community development professionals to navigate each program effectively and recognize opportunities to leverage both incentives.
+For guidance on structuring projects that combine these programs, contact experienced advisors who can optimize your capital stack for maximum benefit and community impact.